 “It’ll be released here pretty quick, I think, and the whole world can see it,” Kelly told Fox Radio.

-wants everything out so the American people can make up their own minds.
+“This president …. wants everything out so the American people can make up their own minds.
+And if there are people to be held accountable, then so be it.”

 The FBI stressed its concerns in an extraordinary, unsigned public statement that demonstrated its growing rift with Trump and Nunes, a staunch defender in Congress of the president.